-3. Develop Collaboration diagrams for the purchase journey of a consumer on an e-commerce website depicting simplistic interactions between small numbers of objects the user signing in using their unique ld to access an interface of profiles, products, etc. (Apply)
+3. Develop Collaboration diagrams for the purchase journey of a consumer on an ecommerce website depicting simplistic interactions between small numbers of objects the user signing in using their unique Id to access an interface of profiles, products, etc. (Apply)

-- 1. Briefly describe system's classes, attributes, operations and relationships using Class diagrams (Understand) - 2.
+- 1. Briefly describe system's classes, attributes, operations and relationships using Class (Understand) diagrams - 2.
 Distinguish strong and weak aggregations with an example.
-(Understand) - 3.
-Create a class diagram for ATMs system (Ex class-Bank, Customer, ATM, Account-Savings/Current, and ATM Transaction.)
+(Understand) - Create a class diagram for ATMs system (Ex class-Bank, Customer, ATM, Account-Savings/Current, and ATM Transaction.)
 (Apply)